 UK Audio Recording Laws for Business

-As stated by the Investigatory Powers Act (2016) a telephone recording can be made without the consent of the person if the recording is carried out by a business in compliance with The Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000.
-To sum up these regulations the audio can be recorded for the following reasons
+As stated by the Investigatory Powers Act (2016), a telephone recording can be made without the consent of the person if a business carries out the recording in compliance with The Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000.
+To sum up these regulations, the audio can be recorded for the following reasons

 - To prove a business transaction

-- Ensure that the bussiness is in compliance with regulatory procedures
+- Ensure that the business is in compliance with regulatory procedures

-- To ensure that quality standards are being met in the interests of national secureity
+- To ensure that quality standards are being met in the interests of national security

 - To stop crime or detect the unlawful use of a telecom system